 Amanda Knox and the arms of the police

 Amanda Knox is a young woman who was released from prison in October 2011 by an Italian appeals court.
-She and her ex-boyfriend, Raffaele Sollecito, had been imprisoned since 2007, accused of murdering her roommate Meredith Kercher.
-She had been sentenced to 26 years in jail.

 There was supposed physical evidence, but it was weak and likely tainted.
 There was no reasonable motive for the murder.
 The most damning evidence was Ms. Knox’s confession.

 If you confess to a crime, you must be guilty, right?
 What could be more clear?